Last week I decided to shake up my usual banana bread game with a rye flour banana bread.

 King Arthur Flour has a recipe for banana bread using rye flour, which intrigued me.
 There was a pound of rye flour in my pantry that I’d bought for making Boston brown bread, and I was interested to see if using rye would make a noticeable difference in taste and texture.

 Does Rye Flour Banana Bread Taste Any Different from Regular Banana Bread?

 If you served me a rye flour banana bread along with one made from all purpose flour, I doubt I could tell the difference.
 This recipe uses a solid helping of cinnamon, nutmeg, and cardamom, and the spices probably overpowered whatever hint of rye was in there.
 That said, this bread was definitely my most successful banana bread yet!
 But whether that’s due to the flour, or the other ingredients in the recipe, or just me being a better baker in general since the last time I baked banana bread, I can’t say.

-I used my Pullman pan, which I prefer because it gives a narrower and higher shape to the loaf, and also because it has a non-stick coating so I never have to grease or line the pan.
+I used my Pullman pan, which I prefer because it gives a narrower and higher shape to the loaf, so each slice has more surface area on which to spread creams and toppings.
+Also, it has a non-stick coating so I don’t have to grease or line the pan.

 If you have some leftover banana like me, you can slice them thin lengthwise and press them firmly into the top of the batter.
 You know.
 To make it pretty.

 Cream Cheese & Banana Bread: Name a More Iconic Duo